marionlamoureux/cml-2023/README.md

 Open the file `0_bootstrap.py` in a normal workbench python3 session.
 You only need a 1 vCPU / 2 GiB instance.
 Once the session is loaded, click **Run > Run All Lines**.
-This will file will create an Environment Variable for the project called **STORAGE**, which is the root of default file storage location for the Hive Metastore in the DataLake (e.g. `s3a://my-default-bucket`).
+This will create an Environment Variable for the project called **STORAGE**, based on the default file storage location for the Hive Metastore in the DataLake (e.g. `s3a://my-default-bucket`).
 It will also upload the data used in the project to `$STORAGE/datalake/data/churn/`.
 The original file comes as part of this git repo in the `raw` folder.

 ***Deploy the Complete Project***

-If you just wish build the project artifacts without going through each step manually, run the `9_build_projet.py` file in a python3 session.
+If you wish to just build the project artifacts without going through each step manually, run the `9_build_projet.py` file in a python3 session.
 Again a 1 vCPU / 2 GiB instance will be suffient.
 This script will:
 * run the bootstrap